eyal-h/nimble/README.md

 ## Terraform apply / destroy only

-I have added the ability to run terraform command as requested in the assignment. my git action is checking inside the commit message.
+I have added the ability to run terraform command as requested in the assignment. the way to trigger terraform apply / destroy is from the actions tab:
-**if commit message contains /apply**
-* ci process will skip all other steps.
-* ci will only trigger terraform apply for the current repository files.

-**if commit message contains /destroy**
-* ci process will skip all other steps.
-* ci will only trigger terraform destroy.

-Another way to trigger terraform apply / destroy is from the actions tab:
 [actions](https://github.com/eyal-h/nimble/actions)
 On the workflows side menu click on Nimble-Apply or Nimble-Destroy then click on Run workflow and then click on the green Run workflow button.